Mudra

 As well as being spiritual gestures employed in the iconography and spiritual practice of Indian religions, mudras have meaning in many forms of Indian dance, and yoga.
 The range of mudras used in each field (and religion) differs, but with some overlap.
 In addition, many of the Buddhist mudras are used outside South Asia, and have developed different local forms elsewhere.

 In hatha yoga, mudras are used in conjunction with pranayama (yogic breathing exercises), generally while in a seated posture, to stimulate different parts of the body involved with breathing and to affect the flow of prana.
-It is also associated with bindu, bodhicitta, amrita, or consciousness in the body.
-Unlike older tantric mudras, hatha yogic mudras are generally internal actions, involving the pelvic floor, diaphragm, throat, eyes, tongue, anus, genitals, abdomen, and other parts of the body.
+It is also associated with bindu, bodhicitta, amrita, and consciousness in the body.
+Unlike older tantric mudras, hatha yogic mudras are generally internal contractions, involving the pelvic floor, diaphragm, throat, eyes, tongue, anus, genitals, abdomen, and other parts of the body.
 Examples of this diversity of mudras are Mula Bandha, Mahamudra, Viparita Karani, Khecarī mudrā, and Vajroli mudra.
-These expanded in number from 3 in the Amritasiddhi, to 25 in the Gheranda Samhita, with a classical set of ten arising in the Hatha Yoga Pradipika.
+These expanded in number from three in the Amritasiddhi, to 25 in the Gheranda Samhita, with a classical set of ten arising in the Hatha Yoga Pradipika.

-Mudra is used in the iconography of Hindu and Buddhist art of the Indian subcontinent and described in the scriptures, such as Nātyaśāstra, which lists 24 ' ("separated", meaning "one-hand") and 13 ' ("joined", meaning "two-hand") mudras.
+Mudra is used in the iconography of Hindu and Buddhist art of the Indian subcontinent and described in the scriptures, such as the Nātyaśāstra, which lists 24 ' ("separated", meaning "one-hand") and 13 ' ("joined", meaning "two-hand") mudras.
 Mudra positions are usually formed by both the hand and the fingers.
-Along with āsanas ("seated postures"), they are employed statically in the meditation and dynamically in the practice of Hinduism.
+Along with āsanas ("seated postures"), they are employed statically in meditation and dynamically in the practice of Hinduism.

 Hindu and Buddhist iconography share some mudras.
 In some regions, for example in Laos and Thailand, these are distinct but share related iconographic conventions.